7 Financial No-Nos for Fitness Clubs and Studios

 The key is to charge a price that matches the costs to run your club or studio and turn a profit, as well as the perceived value of what you offer.
 Once you have done the study, which includes a demographic and geographic overview, as well as analyzing the competition, you can then figure out what you can charge and what you can offer for that price.

 By avoiding these financial missteps, you can keep your fitness club healthy and growing.
-Need help with budgeting, analyzing the competition and setting prices, the Atwood Consulting team can help.
+For help with budgeting, analyzing the competition, and setting prices, the Atwood Consulting team can help.
 Check us out at www.atwoodconsultinggroup.com, and take advantage of our free consultation.